 - The campaigns requiring high impression share can be on “autopilot.”

-- In this bidding strategy, you can learn whether the desired keyword concept fits the budget.
+- This bidding strategy lets you learn whether the desired keyword concept fits the budget.

 - This bidding strategy is helpful for mobile-oriented campaigns to secure ideal placement.